Renault 5: Second generation (1984–1996)

-The second generation R5, marketed as the Renault 5 (or "Superfive"), launched in October 1984 — within 18 months of Ford, General Motors, Peugeot, Fiat and Nissan launching competitors in the supermini sector.
-It was initially only available with a three-door body, which led to a somewhat slow introduction.
+The second generation R5, marketed as the Renault 5 (or Supercinq, Superfive), launched in October 1984 — within 18 months of Ford, General Motors, Peugeot, Fiat and Nissan launching competitors in the supermini sector.
+Initially, It was only available with a three-door body, leading to a somewhat slow introduction.
 Right-hand drive models for the UK market were launched in January 1985.

-The bodyshell and platform were completely new (the platform was based on that of the larger Renault 9 and 11), and R5 aesthetic remained; styling was by Marcello Gandini.
-The new body was wider and longer with 20 percent more glass area, more interior space, and a lower drag coefficient (0.35), as well as 57.4 mpgus at 90 km/h in the economy models.
-The biggest changes were the adoption of a transversely-mounted powertrain from the 9 and 11 and MacPherson strut front suspension.
+Although it closely resembled the first generation car, the bodyshell and platform were completely new (the platform was based on that of the bigger Renault 9 and 11 models); the styling was by Marcello Gandini.
+The new body was wider and longer with 20 percent more glass area, more interior space, and a lower drag coefficient of (0.35), as well as 57.4 mpgus at 90 km/h in the economy models.
+The most significant changes were the adoption of a transversely-mounted powertrain from the 9 and 11 and MacPherson strut front suspension.
 The five-door version arrived in May 1985.